Anón River: Origin and course

-The river originates in the mountains of the Toro Negro State Forest, in barrio Anón in Ponce, and cuts through the center of Barrio Anón.
-It then feeds into Río Inabón just south of the intersection of PR-511 and Camino Jurutungo in central Barrio Anón.
-Río Anón has both its origin and its mouth in barrio Anón.
+The river originates in the southern slope of Monte Jayuya, one of the mountains of the Toro Negro State Forest.
+It then feeds into the Inabón River just south of the intersection of PR-511 and Camino Jurutungo in central barrio Anón.

 The following table summarizes the course of Rio Anón in terms of roads crossed.
 Roads are listed as the river flows from its origin in the mountains of Barrio Anón, north of the city of Ponce, to its feeding into Rio Inabón (N/A = Data not available):

-Río Inabón

-Río Anón becomes Río Inabón at the point just south of the intersections of PR-511 and Camino Jurutungo.
-After this point, Río Inabón winds its way through the hills paralleling PR-511 through barrios Anón and Real.
-It follows by the eastern edge of barrio Coto Laurel, and then forms the border between barrios Vayas and Capitanejo before it empties into the Caribbean Sea as Río Inabón.